 A Twitter user with more than 20,000 followers celebrated the damage to the Capitol building by comparing it to the ransacking of the Jewish Temple in Jerusalem in 70 C.E.
 “I love it when ZOG loses,” they wrote.

 Palestina Hoy, a pro-Palestinian Spanish language Twitter account with more than 30,000 followers tweeted its take on the day’s events, which included images of the Israeli flag and the words: “Coup d’Etat in the USA.
 Zionism will be there, as always.”

-Not all antisemitic rhetoric about the riots included references to Israel.
+Not all antisemitic rhetoric about the attack on the Capitol included references to Israel.

 - Israeli journalist Gil Tamari was harassed while covering the day’s events by a man who made antisemitic comments.
 Staff from a number of media outlets were targeted by pro-Trump extremists; on Wednesday afternoon, the Associated Press crew saw their cameras and gears smashed by an angry mob.